-The workers’ compensation system does not cover every worker in the state of Maryland.
+The workers’ compensation system does not cover every worker in the state Maryland.
 Most employers are required to provide workers’ compensation coverage, however there are some exceptions to this rule.
-For example, farm workers may not be covered if they work for a farmer with fewer than three full-time employees.
 Despite these exceptions, most employees are covered by the workers’ compensation system.

-The law states that employers must obtain workers’ compensation insurance for their employees, but it does not require them to obtain coverage for independent contractors.
+The law states that employers must obtain workers’ compensation insurance for their employees, but, in Maryland, it does not require them to obtain coverage for independent contractors.
 As a result, independent contractors in this state are typically not entitled to workers’ compensation benefits.

-Many states provide workers’ compensation benefits to workers who suffer any type of work-related injury, but that’s not the case in Maryland.
-In Bethesda, employees can only receive workers’ compensation benefits for:
+Many states provide workers’ compensation benefits to workers who suffer any type of work-related injury, but that’s not always the case in Maryland.
+Here, employees can receive workers’ compensation benefits for:

 An accidental injury is one that occurs unexpectedly as a result of a workplace accident.
 For example, if you slip and fall at work, your injuries would be considered accidental injuries.
 You don’t need to prove that your employer was at fault for an accidental injury—you are entitled to workers’ compensation benefits regardless of who was to blame for the accident.